ME . . . relaxing just before sunset on the south shore of Lake Superior . . .on the “U.P.” This was the first night of

 While Campbellford is now my home, I’m originally from St. Catharines (in the Niagara Region).
 Along the way, I made stops at various points in Northwestern Ontario, Labrador, and then back to Niagara for a few years.
 From 1988 to the present, I’ve lived alongside the Trent Severn Waterway.

 My grandfather was my first inspiration in photography.
 He would go out and take pictures “just because”.
-Grandpa spent time in darkrooms, tried different cameras, had hundreds and hundreds of slides and prints.
-He showed me what a contact sheet was.
+Grandpa spent time in darkrooms, owned many different cameras, had hundreds and hundreds of slides and prints.
+He showed me what a contact sheet was and talked about darkrooms (he had a tiny one in his basement).
 Unfortunately, just as I got started with one of his older cameras, he passed away.
-But at least he passed along the bug.
+But at least he gave me an important introduction.

-Throughout the years, I shot a lot of photos with various film and digital gear.
-When I was a bush pilot in northern Canada, I always traveled with two things; a fishing rod and my manual Mamiya SLR.
-But after a while my photography was put on pause . . . other than for recording mandatory family events and the like.
-Eventually, the bug returned and I got focussed and serious.
+Throughout the years, I shot photos with various film and digital gear.
+When I was a bush pilot flying de Havilland Otters and Beavers in northern Canada, I always travelled with two things; a fishing rod and my manual Mamiya SLR.
+After I left flying and entered university, my photography was put on pause other than for recording family and life events.